Rotator Cuff Injury Settlements & Verdicts by Mullen & Mullen Law Firm in Dallas

 - General wear and tear – This describes pain that can result from using your rotator cuff repetitively over time.
 Such injuries can occur from using your shoulder in a perfectly normal way.

-- Tendonitis – This injury results from overuse of your shoulder.
+- Tendonitis – This damage results from overuse.
 It’s a common injury for jobs that involve extensive overhead work and results in pain and inflammation.

 - Bursitis – Small fluid-filled sacs (bursa) become inflamed or irritated.
 Like tendonitis, bursitis results from overuse, typically from frequent overhead work.